Tlanda40/Tip-Growing-Cells/README.md

 recent iterations are directly exposed in Tip-Growing-Cells, whereas older versions, references, and other tools are stored in subfolders in case they are needed.
 When files in subfolders are no longer needed, they are removed.
-See the **Table of Contents** for descriptions of subfolder contents, see **Exposed Files** for descriptions  and see **Instructions** for help with setup, installation of dependencies, and troubleshooting.
+See the **Table of Contents** for descriptions of the subfolders and exposed files and see **Instructions** for help with setup, installation of dependencies, and troubleshooting.
 This repo is a work in progress!
-See **Updates** to see my work pipeline and the latest updates.

 ## Table of Contents
 ### FreeCAD Macros